Categories

 UPDATE | Sep 13, 2022 (2 months after):

-Received the confirmation e-mail today, I’m getting my refund!!😍
+I received the confirmation e-mail today, I will get my refund!!😍

 I’m sooo happy!
 Looking forward to join another Super Sprint maybe next year 😊